-On August 13, 2018, the Company brought suit against certain of its property insurers in St. Thomas, U.S. Virgin Islands, over the amount of the coverage the insurers owe as a result of the damage caused to Frenchman's Reef by Hurricanes Irma and Maria.
+On August 13, 2018, the Company brought suit against certain of its property insurers in St. Thomas, U.S. Virgin Islands, over the amount of the coverage the insurers owe as a result of the damage caused to Frenchman's Reef by Hurricane Irma.
+The insurers that remain party to this lawsuit are XL Insurance America, Inc., United Stated Fire Insurance Company, Lloyd's Underwriters Syndicate 1886 d/b/a QBE and MAPFRE Global Risks.
 On September 28, 2018, certain of the Company's property insurers brought a similar suit against the Company in New York seeking a declaration that the insurers do not owe the full amount of the Company's claim.
+The insurers' New York suit has been stayed pending a final resolution of the Company's suit in St. Thomas.
 Notwithstanding the litigation, the Company and its insurers continue to engage in discussions and negotiation regarding the Company's claim.
+If the claim cannot be settled, the parties are scheduled to go to trial in the U.S. Virgin Islands in January 2020.